About the Royston and Union Bay Sewer Extension Project

 What's Happening Now?

-An extension of sewer service into Royston and Union Bay is in very early stages of assessment.
+An extension of sewer service into Royston and Union Bay is in the early stages of assessment.
 The CVRD is currently:

 - Undertaking further assessment and technical evaluation including further review of potential costs.